-Peru has suspended all international entry until at least 30th of June.
+Peru has suspended all international entry until further notice.

 Puerto Rico has an indefinite ban on tourist entry.
 Once in, all passengers are required to self-quarantine for 14 days regardless of whether they are symptomatic.
 In addition, an islandwide curfew remains in effect from 7 p.m. to 5 a.m.

 Qatar has an indefinite ban on international entry of non-citizens.

 Romania has not indicated when they will allow the entry of non-citizens.

 ➤ Rwanda has a mandatory quarantine facility (at the travelers cost) but entry into the country is allowed.